eelretep/HandwritingTextField/README.md

 What's Included
 ---------------
-HandwritingTextField folder - UITextField category HandwritingTextFieldDemo - demo project
+HandwritingTextField folder contains all the files neccessary to utilize the UITextField category.
+HandwritingTextFieldDemo folder contains the demo project.

 How To Use